beberlei/env/README.md

 This allows you to easily propagate configuration values to *all* PHP executions, following the [12factor app on Config](http://12factor.net/config).

+Settings are loaded once, during PHP module startup.
+There is no additional file parsing necessary during requests, config variables are loaded from a persistent zval storage that is global between all requests.

 ## Installation

 Regular PHP extension installation procedure: